Breeze/breeze.github.io/doc-js/inside-entity.md

 ---
 #Inside the Entity

-This topic concentrates on the model object's entity nature, in particular how the entity is **tracked **during its lifetime on the client.
-You'll learn about the ***<span class="codeword">entityAspect</span> ***property through which the developer can access and control the state of the entity within the Breeze system.
+This topic concentrates on the model object's entity nature, in particular how the entity is **tracked** during its lifetime on the client.
+You'll learn about the `entityAspect` property through which the developer can access and control the state of the entity within the Breeze system.

 > Code snippets on this page are in the ***basicTodoTests ***and  ***entityTests** *modules of the <a href="/doc-samples/doccode">DocCode teaching tests</a>.